omhardaha/Notes/Git/commit-rule.md

 - limit 70 characters.
 - describe what and why but not how.
-- mention which component was changed
+- mention which component was changed.

 ### Rule 4 : Spacing and Blank Line

-- put a `blank` line between `subject` line and `body` line
+- put a `blank` line between `subject` line and `body` line.

 ### Rule 5 : Files

 - never commit change for different files seperately.
-- ex. if we are creating login.jsx login.css ets for a component
+- ex. if we are creating login.jsx login.css ets for a component.
 - commit like "add new layout for login page".

 ### Rule 6 : Conventional Commits